t3kt/raytk/docs/_reference/operators/filter/index.md

     summary: Reflects space across a plane.
   - name: remapCoords
     status: beta
+    summary: Modifies space using a vector field.
   - name: reorderCoords
     summary: Swaps axes for the input.
   - name: rescaleField
+    summary: Rescales the values produced by a field.
   - name: reshapeValues
     status: beta
     summary: Reshapes the values produced by a field by applying a function.